audreyf72/Scraper/README.md

 # Newscrape || NPR News Scraper

 All the news you want, only when you want it.
-Newscrape will collect the latest news articles from the NPR (National Public Radio) News website, www.NPR.org, and display a Headline, Summary and Link for each article.
+Newscrape will scrape to collect the latest news articles from the NPR (National Public Radio) News website, www.NPR.org, and display a Headline, Summary and Link for each article.

-By clicking on the button below each article you can move that article to the Saved Articles page.
-From there you can comment on the article, delete comments, or delete the saved article from the saved article page.
+Articles will be stored on the scraped articles page until you click the "Delete Articles" button.
+This will clear the scraped articles page to make room for new articles when you click the "Scrape Articles" button.
+Clicking the "Save Article" button below each article will move that article to the Saved Articles page.

-NPR delivers breaking national and world news.
-Also top stories from business, politics, health, science, technology, music, arts and culture.
+Saved articles will be saved even when you delete the Scraped Articles.
+The Saved Articles page will let you comment on the article, delete comments, or remove the saved article from the saved article page.

 ## Technologies Used